-- The wearing of jewellery is not permitted (e.g. earrings, necklaces, nail polish, bangles, etc.).
+- The wearing of jewelry is not permitted (e.g., earrings, necklaces, nail polish, bangles, etc.).
 An exception to this would be the wearing of a simple religious cross on a fine chain.
 Single plain stud or sleeper in pierced earlobes - Simple, functional watches may be worn.
+No smart watches.